• Recipes

 • Remove from the heat, pour over egg yolks and milk mixture, and mix together well, then put the bowl over a bowl with cold water and let it chill completely.

-• Remove the bowl from heat, then beat the meringue on medium-low speed with an electric mixer until foamy around 2 minutes, then increase the speed and beat until getting a soft peak around 4 minutes.
+• Remove the bowl from the heat, then beat the meringue on medium-low speed with an electric mixer until foamy, around 2 minutes, then increase the speed and beat until you get a soft peak, around 4 minutes.

 • Carefully remove the aluminum foil collar from around the soufflé and decorate it with berries and mint leaves.